joelverhagen/json-append-log/README.md

 I was originally thinking a B-tree was the right plan but that is optimized for accessing any of the keys.
 I imagine users will either want the latest entries or want to start from the beginning.
 Accessing somewhere in the middle of the event log seems less important.

+I think it would be cool to generate a JSON append log for other package ecosystems using the same schema.
+For example, the npm replication API could be projected into this.

 ## Tools